DiegoMartinezGlez/IoT_PanicButton/README.md

 # IoT Panic Button
-This is a minimal project to connect an IoT button with a server that stores alerts and could trigger actions.

-I've used M5Stack &amp; Raspberry: M5Stack makes HTTP request for a nodejs microservice deployed on Raspberry to trigger some action.
+This is a project to create an IoT button/trigger.
+I've used M5Stack &amp; Raspberry: M5Stack makes HTTP requests to a nodejs microservice deployed on Raspberry to trigger some action.

 <p align="center"><img src="hardware.png" /></p>